noiseprotocol/noise_spec/noise.md

  * **`Initialize(name, preshared_key, new_s, new_e, new_rs, new_re)`**: Takes a
- concrete handshake `name` (see Section 7) and a `preshared_key` which may be empty or 256 bits.Also takes a set of DH keypairs and public keys for initializing local variables, any of which may be empty.
+ concrete handshake `name` (see Section 7) and a `preshared_key` which may be empty or 256 bits.
+Also takes a set of DH keypairs and public keys for initializing local variables, any of which may be empty.

    * Calls `InitializeKey(name, preshared_key)`.